-The constitution states:
+The constitution and charter states:

-- the Board is to be comprised of up to three directors appointed by and from the members of the General Council, up to four directors appointed by members and up to three directors appointed by the Board. - the President of the General Council is the chairperson of the Board. - the Board is required to undertake an annual performance review and consider the appropriate mix of skills required to maximise its effectiveness and its contribution.
+- the Board is to be comprised of up to three directors appointed by and from the members of the General Council, up to four directors appointed by members and up to three directors appointed by the Board. - the President of the General Council is the chairperson of the Board. - the Board is required to undertake regular performance reviews and consider the appropriate mix of skills required to maximise its effectiveness and its contribution.